-This is an ultimate AR9 guide that you can use in 2021 and beyond.
-We have tried our best to break down everything you need to know before you build one yourself at home.
-Before delving deeper into the details, we will help you understand what an AR9 pistol is and the main features that it comes with.
+This is the ultimate AR-9 guide that you can use in 2021 and beyond.
+In this article we've done our best to break down everything you need to know before you build one yourself at home.
+As we delve deeper into the details, we'll help you understand what an AR9 pistol is and the main features that it comes with.

-Once you are done going through this guide, you will get to know the difference between AR9 and AR-15.
-You’ll also know more about the 9mm parabellum's ballistic, parts compatibility, buffer weight, twist rate, barrel length, and magazines.
-Ideally, we will share a lot of details with you so that you don't get stuck when trying to build a suppressor-friendly AR9.
+Once you're done going through this guide you'll know the difference between an AR-9 and AR-15.
+You’ll also know more about the 9mm Parabellum's ballistics, AR-9 parts such as the buffer system, twist rate, barrel length and magazine compatibility.
+We share these details with you so that you don't get stuck as you build your wildest AR9, even a suppressor-friendly one.